Skip to main content

 Request to publish

 Prophecy allows multiple users to work on the same project simultaneously.
+In collaborative projects, publishing often requires coordination with other users.
 If another user currently holds a peer lock on the project, Prophecy opens a Request to Publish dialog instead of publishing immediately.
-Collaborators can review or veto the publication request before the new version is released.
+Collaborators can review, approve, or reject the publication request before the new version is released.

 Share a project